facebook/watchman/website/_docs/troubleshooting.markdown

 * Restart the fsevents service: `sudo pkill -9 -x fseventsd`
 * Restart your computer

-## Triggers/Subscriptions don't fire on OS X
+## Triggers/Subscriptions don't fire on macOS

 There is a rare fsevents bug that can prevent any notifications from working in directories where the case of the name of a directory in the kernel has